April 15, 1900 — The Paris Universal Exposition kicks off the 20th Century with grand hopes and deep fears for humanity and the environment.

 1903, March 14 — President Theodore Roosevelt creates first National Bird Preserve, (the begining of the Wildlife Refuge system), on Pelican Island, Florida.
 In all, by 1909 the Roosevelt administration creates 42 million acres of national forests, 53 national wildlife refuges and 18 areas of “special interest,” including the Grand Canyon.
 The record will not bet equaled until Bill Clinton’s last year in office.

 1903 — Preparations for the Louisiana Exposition spark the St. Louis smoke abatement movement.
 Civic boosters who wanted Chicago to stay ahead of St. Louis add fuel to the movement there.
 A New York City health commissioner comments that the idea is to keep one’s city out of the “notorious circle” of cities with a smoky reputation that might decrease a city’s appeal to business.
 Blue skies have become almost as important a matter of civic pride (and business climate) as the public’s health.
-Regulating smoke proves difficult.
+And yet, regulating smoke proves difficult.

 1903 — Newspaper publisher E.W.
 Scripps meets U.Calif. biologist William Ritter, beginning a decades long collaboration that results in the founding of the Scripps Institute of Oceanography and the Science News Service.